Foundations of geometric approximate group theory: Subsets and filtrations of groups

-Before we begin our discussion of approximate group, we describe a general framework of filtered groups.
+Before we begin our discussion of approximate groups, we discuss some general algebra of subsets of groups and describe a general framework of filtered groups.
 We will see later that approximate groups fall into this framework.
-The main advantage of this abstract framework is that it allows for certain categorical constructions which cannot be defined directly for approximate groups, notably kernels.
-We will need the following notations.
+Throughout this section, let $\Gamma$ be a group and let $A,B,C \subset \Gamma$ be subsets.